MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/assign-pipeline.md

     :::image type="content" source="media/assign-pipeline/new-workspace.png" alt-text="A screenshot showing a deployment pipelines new workspace with all the pipeline stages unassigned." lightbox="media/assign-pipeline/new-workspace.png":::

-1. In the stage you want to assign a workspace to, expand the dropdown titled **Choose a workspace to assign to this pipeline**.
+1. In the stage you want to assign a workspace to, expand the dropdown titled **Add content to this stage**.

-1. From the dropdown menu, select the workspace you want to assign to this stage.
+1. Select the workspace you want to assign to this stage.
 If you don't see the workspace you want, review the [limitations](#considerations-and-limitations) section and make sure that your workspace meets the required conditions.

     :::image type="content" source="media/assign-pipeline/assign-workspace.png" alt-text="A screenshot showing the *assign workspace* dropdown in a deployment pipelines empty stage.":::

-1. Select **Assign a workspace**.
+1. Select **Assign**.

     :::image type="content" source="media/assign-pipeline/assign-button.png" alt-text="A screenshot showing the assign workspace button in a deployment pipelines empty stage.":::